adap/flower/doc/source/contributor-ref-good-first-contributions.rst

 --------------------

 We wish we had more time to write usage examples because we believe they help users to get started with building what they want to build.
-Here are a few ideas where we'd be happy to accept a PR:

-- Android ONNX on-device training
+You can either open a PR if your project is self contained and in a good shape, or otherwise share it on the `Flower Discuss forum<https://discuss.flower.ai/c/example-projects>`_!